davidmalawey/openLab/home.md

 * responsitory - a new word developed by us, 2025.06.25, for someone's terrirtory for a job before designating the tasks, or under consideration.
 [See video explanation](https://youtube.com/shorts/bYQpxxtLAJ8)
 * inclusion - in a given design, elements that are not inventions of the designer but existing designs that become part of the presented design.
 * CAD - computer aided design.  the process of drawing our 3D models on a computer or the product of this effort.
 STL files, STEP files, or Solidworks files are examples of CAD models.
+* discrete - having defined boundaries between values.
+The opposite of continuous.
+Digital signals have discrete values (ie 1 or 0 or integer values) while analog signals have continuous values.
+* deterministic - having an output that can be logically traced & repeated.
+Having no possibility of an unpredictable outcome and having an outcome that can be analytically traced to a set of inputs.
+* revision - a milestone in the progress of a work which is saved or published by the designer.
+Revisions may be assigned before or after a work is complete.
+* SMART - an acronym for specific, measurable, achievable, results-based, and time-bound.
+The ideal characteristic of an engineering target or an engineering communication.
+* heuristic -

 ## Links
 You may find these links helpful, relating to our community, engineering technology, more tutorials & videos too.